 6. Sally Salisbury – The London Stabber

 Sally Salisbury was born Sarah Pridden in 1690 in London.
 She became an apprentice seamstress when she was only nine years old, however, she accidentally lost a piece of lace belonging to her employer and rather than face the harsh consequences, she ran away and lived on the street.
 She tried her hand at selling pamphlets however she soon realised she made a load more money if she sold ‘Her time’ to the local boys.

 At the age of 14, she was discovered by Mother Wisebourne, the Madam of one of the most exclusive Brothels at the time.
 Sally changed her surname from Pridden to Salisbury to sound more appealing.

 Sally was a hit amongst the clients.
 She was celebrated for her incredible beauty and wit.
-She boasted that she was the highest paid prostitute in the world.
+She boasted that she was the highest-paid sex worker in the world.

 Sally became even more infamous when she stabbed a client after an argument over opera tickets.
 The incident was the talk of London.
 Sally was sent to prison for a period of one year.
 The victim, Lord Finch, was not fatally wounded and in fact visited Sally in prison often.

 Sally died after nine months in prison of ‘Brain fever’, modern accounts say this was almost certainly Syphilis.
 She was 32 years old.

 Cora Pearl was born Eliza Emma Crouch in 1835 in France.
 Her father was composer Frederick Nicholls Crouch who deserted his wife and six daughters due to debt.
 Her mother, Lydia, soon met another man who Cora despised.
 The friction in the family raised to boiling point and Lydia sent Cora to boarding school in Boulogne where she remained for eight years and engaged in many same-sex relationships with other students.
 When she returned home, she went to live with her Grandmother.